 This is because anxiety in itself involves overstimulation of the central nervous system.
 Anytime these stimulating compounds cause an over-activation of neuro-stimulating molecules like glutamate, serotonin, and dopamine — we can develop symptoms of anxiety.

 This is especially common in people who already suffer from symptoms of anxiety.

 The medications can sometimes push them over the edge and into an anxious state.

-The study of psychology and neurology have advanced a lot, especially in the last 50 years.
+The study of psychology and neurology have advanced a lot, especially within the last 50 years.

-Scientists have developed an array of useful tools that can measure different areas of brain activity to better understand the processes behind conditions like anxiety.
+Scientists have developed an array of useful tools that can measure different areas of brain activity to understand the processes behind conditions like anxiety better.